dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/Assets/Articles/pHSensor-Calibration-Example.md

 </td></tr></table><br>

 Turn the potentiometer until the desired output is reached (target: 2.5V).
-This 2.5V is obtained from half 5V.
+This 2.5V is obtained from half of 5V which is assumed to be the value of the neutral voltage determination.
 If the value has stabilized, then remove the jumper in the pH BNC connector area.
 Next, perform a test like the following steps :

 <br>